-Activision Publishing, Inc. ("Activision") is a leading global developer and publisher of interactive software products and entertainment content, particularly for the console platforms.
+Activision Publishing, Inc. ("Activision") is a leading global developer and publisher of interactive software products and entertainment content, particularly for the console platform.
 Activision primarily delivers content through retail and digital channels, including full-game and in-game sales, as well as by licensing software to third-party or related-party companies that distribute Activision products.
-Activision develops, markets, and sells products primarily based on our internally developed intellectual properties, as well as some licensed properties.
+Activision develops, markets, and sells products primarily based on our internally developed intellectual properties.
+Activision also includes the activities of the Call of Duty League, a global professional esports league with city-based teams for Call of Duty[®].